 Transform a Room

-You can transform an otherwise dull room with stacked stone veneer panels.
+You can transform an otherwise dull room with stone veneer panels.
 The look and feel of brick is an entirely different visual experience as it contains earth tones, and absorbs the light in the room.

 Add Special Effects

-Some people have used this stacked stone veneer material to trim their walls to add special visual effects to the home, without actually having to install actual brick.
+Some people have used this stone material to trim their walls to add special visual effects to the home, without actually having to install actual brick.
 This technique is used commonly in office buildings and schools.

-Stacked stone veneer is also a superb material to use for a kitchen backsplash.
-Adding stacked stone veneer to different areas in your home will help tie in the stone theme and beautify any room.
+Stacked stone is also a superb material to use for a kitchen backsplash.
+Adding stone veneer to different areas in your home will help tie in the stone theme and beautify any room.

 Are you sick of seeing the same décor in your home day after day?
 Especially for those with old homes, outdated style in your living space can become tedious.
 Stacked stone veneer may be your answer.
-Due to its facility for DIY installation and luxurious style, stacked stone veneer has grown in popularity and is now common among many home builders.
+Due to its facility for DIY installation and luxurious style, veneer has grown in popularity and is now common among many home builders.